PenghuiDu/penghui-website/content/authors/admin/_index.md

 first_name: Penghui
 email: duph2020@mail.sustech.edu.cn
 ---
 I am a junior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering, and currently studying as a visiting student at the University of Zurich.
-My academic interests encompass neuroscience, machine learning, and cognition, with a specific focus on fMRI data analysis.
+My academic interests encompass neuroscience, machine learning, and cognition.
 I am highly motivated to pursue a PhD in this field and conduct research to advance our understanding of the human brain.